lsst/lsst-texmf/docs/templates/document.rst

 ``org``
    Which part of DM the note is from (this comes out on the title page:

    - PST - Project Science Team
-   - DM -  Data Management}
+   - DM  - Data Management
    - SE  - Systems Engineering
    - PMO - Project Office